oracle/weblogic-toolkit-ui/documentation/1.0/content/_index.md

----
-title: "WebLogic Kubernetes Toolkit UI Documentation"
-date: 2021-10-14T11:13:41-05:00
-draft: true
----

-# WebLogic Kubernetes Toolkit UI Documentation
+## WebLogic Kubernetes Toolkit UI Documentation

 The WebLogic Kubernetes Toolkit (WKT) is a collection of open source tools that help you provision WebLogic-based applications to run in Linux containers on a Kubernetes cluster.
 WKT includes the following tools: